[sc_msls]

 LX Factory

-On Sundays, there’s a weekly flea market where you can pick up everything from vintage typewriters to locally-designed clothes.
+Don’t miss the weekly flea market on Sundays, where you can unearth treasures ranging from vintage typewriters to locally-designed fashion.

 • Address: Rua Rodrigues de Faria 103, 1300 – 501 Lisboa, Portugal

-• When: Shops are open during daytime trading hours, flea market is on Sunday from 10 am – 7 pm
+• When: Shops open during regular hours, flea market on Sundays from 10 am – 7 pm

 Feira da Ladra